2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 • For developers: Projects like RealtyX are validating that decentralized and real-world financial frameworks can coexist compatibly.

-The infrastructure has been established, and industry trends are irreversible.
-Now, the key lies in how to execute efficiently— the industry needs to adopt a rigorous attitude and an inclusive perspective, focusing on the future to truly drive RWA towards institutional maturity.
+The infrastructure is already in place, and industry trends are irreversible.
+Now, the key is how to execute efficiently— the industry needs to adopt a rigorous attitude and an inclusive perspective, focusing on the future to truly drive RWA towards institutional maturity.

 ChainCatcher reminds readers to view blockchain rationally, enhance risk awareness, and be cautious of various virtual token issuances and speculations.
 All content on this site is solely market information or related party opinions, and does not constitute any form of investment advice.
 If you find sensitive information in the content, please click "Report", and we will handle it promptly.